 Let’s get started!

 There’s no coding or complicated stuff required.
-In fact, if you follow this guide exactly, you’ll have your own blog set up and our first post published in under 30 minutes!
+In fact, if you follow this guide exactly, you’ll have your own blog set up in under 30 minutes!
 Pretty cool, right?

 - Decide What You Want to Blog About

 - Start Using Your Blog (we’ll break this into a few sections to make it easier to follow)